-Graduate Assistantships (First Four Years)
+Graduate Assistantships (Five Years)

 Funding for Conference Presentations, Research, and Training

 Michigan State University offers three fellowships for incoming doctoral students: the University Distinguished Fellowship (UDF), the University Enrichment Fellowship (UEF), and the Rasmussen Fellowship.
-The UDF and UEF are highly competitive (40 total are bestowed across MSU each year) and offer five years of funding, including two fellowship years and three years in which the student works as a GA within the School of Social Work; recipients receive a tuition waiver, health benefits, and financial support during the academic year as well as summer.
+The UDF and UEF are highly competitive (approximately 40 total are bestowed across MSU each year) and offer five years of funding, including two fellowship years and three years in which the student works as a GA within the School of Social Work; recipients receive a tuition waiver, health benefits, and financial support during the academic year as well as summer.

 The Rasmussen Fellowship is also highly competitive; students who are MSU alums are eligible.
 This fellowship provides one-time support of $3,000-5,000 for incoming students; individual departments match this support with a GA, as described above.

 There are a variety of teaching opportunities available for doctoral students.
-In most cases, students are encouraged to consider teaching once they have completed their coursework and comprehensive exam process.
+Students are encouraged to consider teaching once they have completed their coursework and comprehensive exam process.
 Students with no prior teaching experience complete a teaching mentorship for a semester, during which they shadow a faculty member and contribute to the class in a mutually-agreed upon manner; students receive a small stipend ($1,000) for the mentorship.
 After successfully completing the mentorship, students are considered for teaching assignments within the School.
 Beyond these School-based teaching opportunities, many doctoral students teach at other colleges and universities within Michigan.

 These are the primary sources of support for doctoral students; other opportunities are available within the MSU community.
 Please see grad.msu.edu/assistantships/ for more information.